j-roskopf/ComposeGuard/README.md

 A gradle plugin for detecting regressions in Jetpack Compose:
 * New restartable but not skippable @Composables are added
-* New unstable classes are added
+* New unstable classes are added (only triggers if they are used as a @Composable parameter)
 * New @dynamic properties are added
 * TODO - New unstable parameters are added to a @Composable